 Our Pastor, Father Albert Bahhuth

 Fr.
-Denis Maher serves as a Priest Minister.
-Together with Monsignor Connolly and Cambria Tortorelli and members of the lay staff, he ensures that the liturgical and sacramental needs of the parish faith community are met.
-He may have other pastoral duties that are mutually agreed upon with the Parish Life Director.
+Denis Maher and Fr.
+Andrew Hedstrom serve as a Associate Pastors.
+Together with Monsignor Connolly and members of the lay staff, they ensure that the liturgical and sacramental needs of the parish faith community are met.
+They may have other pastoral duties that are mutually agreed upon with our Pastor.

 As Pastor Emeritus, Monsignor Connolly provides a spiritual and pastoral guiding presence and nourishes faith life primarily through Eucharistic Liturgy and other sacramental celebrations.